Pi-Apps-Coders/docs/docs/apps-list.md

 A custom meta repo is used for arm32/arm64 lwjgl 2.9.4, 3.1.2(fake), 3.1.6, 3.2.1, 3.2.2, and 3.3.1 native libraries. (https://github.com/theofficialgman/piston-meta-arm32 https://github.com/theofficialgman/piston-meta-arm64)
 This supports all currently released versions of minecraft.

-Note: GDLauncher github/discord does support this CUSTOM BUILD, any issues should be directed to the Pi-Apps Discord or Pi-Apps github issues.
+Note: GDLauncher GitHub/Discord does NOT support this CUSTOM BUILD, any issues should be directed to the Pi-Apps Discord or Pi-Apps GitHub issues.
 ```

 ### <img src="https://github.com/Botspot/pi-apps/raw/master/apps/Minecraft%20Java%20Lunar/icon-24.png" height=32> ***[Minecraft Java Lunar](https://github.com/Botspot/pi-apps/tree/master/apps/Minecraft%20Java%20Lunar)***